 Congress did pass legislation to provide working parents with subsidized child care — more than 40 years ago.
 The 1971 Comprehensive Child Development Act would have set up a network of nationally funded child care centers that would provide education, nutrition and medical services on a sliding payment scale.
 It was vetoed by President Nixon who claimed it had "family-weakening implications.”

 In the four decades since, no legislation has made it past Congress, but child care costs have skyrocketed.
-The average cost for daycare is now nearly $10,000 a year — more than a quarter of the median annual income for women before taxes are taken out.
+The average cost for daycare is now nearly $12,000 a year — more than a quarter of the median annual income for women before taxes are taken out.
 (In cities like New York, it can cost thousands more for a licensed day care center.
 When our oldest was an infant, we paid more than $1,600 a month for full-time care.)
-In 28 states, a parent working full time in a minimum-wage job cannot even cover the cost of child care for two kids.
+A parent working full time in a minimum-wage job cannot even cover the cost of child care for two kids.

 Child care concerns don't end when the kids go to school.
 Across the country, public schools follow schedules that are completely out of sync with work schedules — ending hours before any traditional employer lets workers go — and often arrange events for parents in the middle of the day.
 The simple fact is: You cannot attend a board meeting and a school event scheduled at the same time.
 You cannot schedule ahead or around picking a sick kid up from school and taking him to the doctor.
 And it's highly unlikely that you will have enough vacation to stay home every time school is closed and summer camp is out of session.